gboisse/gboisse.github.io/content/posts/01-node-graph/index.md

 </div>

 \
-There are essentially only three types of resources that a user can interact with through the interface and manipulate within a project (okay, there's a few more, as detailed below...):
+There are essentially only three types of resources that a user can interact with through the interface and manipulate within a project (along with a few more as detailed below...):
 - **Assets**: All your imported 3D models, textures, music files, etc.
 - **Layers**: These allow to group nodes, mostly to facilitate multi-scene projects.
 - **Nodes**: Nodes belong to their parent layer and can be executed by the runtime.